-As far as relief is concerned, people have co-operated and some Railway employees have certainly done it -we pay a tribute to them-but why the relief trains came When Tatanagar is only 1J hourrun from where the accident took place, it took 3 to 4 hours for the trains to come.
-Dr. Roy pointed out that they could have come much earlier.
-According to our information, things were not ready there and therefore they could not come.
-This another thing.
-About relief matter, there again, some criticisms had appeared.
-Here is a statement.
-Letters have appeared in the Bengal newspapers.
-Newspapers mostly supporting the Congress were filled with letters of complaints with regard to the administration of relief, the manner in which certain people behaved, while paying a tribute to others who had helped in the relief work, ofnc'als and nonofficials.
-These have not been looked into the hon.
-Minister expresses his satisfaction even about the relief work, the manner in which it was conducted.
+As far as relief is concerned, people have co-operated and some Railway employees have certainly done it ---we pay a tribute to them--but why the relief trains came late?
+When Tatanagar is only 11⁄2 hour-run from where the accident took place, it took 3 to 4 hours for the trains to come Roy pointed out that they could have come much earlier According to our information, things were not ready there and therefore they could This is another thing not come About relief matter, there again, some criticisms had appeared Here is a Letters have appeared in statement the Bengal newspapers Newspapers mostly supporting the Congress vore filled with letters of complaints with regard to the administration of relief, the manner in which certain people behaved, while paying a tribute to others who had helped in the relief work, offic als and non-officials These have not been looked into and hon Minister expresses his satisfaction even about the relief work, the manner in which it was conducted

-All that I can say in the end is tnat 1 have moved this only with a view to pressing the demand for a judicial enquiry into the entire case, especially this particular case which has shocked many people in the country, and I hope that it would be accepted.
-Nothing will be lost by a judicial enquiry.
-If the Government's case is so strong, they have nothing to fear.
-Tf something is wrong, that will be revealed.
-That will be good for them and good for the country.
-This is what I say.
+All that I can say in the end is that I have moved this only with a view to pressing the demand for a judicial enquiry into the entire case, especially this particular case which shocked many people in the country, and I hope that it would be accepted.
+Nothing will be lost by a judicial en-If the Government's case is aurv so strong they have nothing to fear If something is wrong, that will be revealed That will be good for them and good for the country This is what I say

-The question was proposed.
+The question was proposed

-BANDIT HRIDAY NATH KUNZRU (Uttar Pradesh): Mr. Deputy Chairman, I have read the statement placed on the Table of the House on the 27th November by the Railway Minister with great attention, but I find nothing in it really of a reassuring character.
-He no doubt says that the question of the prevention of accidents is occupying the close attention of the railway authorities.
-But I am afraid that something more than that The other day, when some is needed. questions were put about this matter, I suggested to the Railway Minister, in view of the seriousness of the accidents that had taken place, that a general enquiry should be held in . order to find out what the causes of these accidents were.
-His idea was that as each case was enquired into by the Commissioner for Railway Safety, no further enquiry was needed.
-I venture to point out that there might be questions not looked into by the Commissioner for Railway Safety, for instance, the condition of the track in general, and so on, and he seemed to me to agree, and I believe he agreed in the other House also that an enquiry of a general character was needed.
-Now, when these accidents take place, very often it is asserted that they were due to sabotage.
-Take even the accident that occurred near Mainpuri itself.
-It was given out that it was due to sabotage, but subsequently, I think
+PANDIT HRIDAY NATH KUNZRU (Uttar Pradesh) Mr Deputy Chairman, I have read the statement placed on the Table of the House on the 27th November by the Railway Minister with great attention, but I find nothing in it really of a reassuring character He no doubt says that the question of the prevention of accidents is occupying the close attention of the railway authorities But I am afraid that something more than that is needed.
+The other day, when some questions were put about this matter, I suggested to the Railway Minister. in view of the seriousness of the accidents that had taken place, that a general enquiry should be held order to find out what the causes of these accidents were His idea was that as each case was enquired into by the Commissioner for Railway Safety, no further enquiry was needed I venture to point out that there might be questions not looked into by the Commissioner for Railway Safety, for instance, the condition of the track in general, and so on, and he seemed to me to agree, and I believe he agreed in the other House also that an enquiry of a general character Now, when these accidents needed take place, very often it is asserted that they were due to sabotage Take even the accident that occurred near Mainpuri itself It was given out that it was due to sabotage, but subsequently I think

-THE DEPUTY MINISTER OF RAILWAYS (SHRI SHAH NAWAZ KHAN): It was never given out like that, Sir.
+THE DEPUTY MINISTER OF RAIL-WAYS (SHRI SHAH NAWAZ KHAN): It was never given out like that, Sir

-PANDIT HRIDAY NATH KUNZRU: It was; on the very day the Commissioner for Railway Safety arrived there, it appeared, at any rate in the U.P. papers, that there were clear indications of sabotage.
-But two or three days later the Chairman of the Railway Board issued a statement paying that the cause was due to the negligence of the driver who had driven the engine at a much higher
+Pandit HRIDAY NATH KUNZRU It was, on the very day the Commissioner for Railway Safety arrived there, it appeared, at any rate in the UP papers, that there were clear indications of sabotage But two or three days later the Chairman of the Railway Board issued a statement caying that the cause was due to the negligence of the driver who had driven the engine at a much higher